rjerue/react-decision-tree/README.md

 # react-decision-tree-flow

-This is a library to create declarative wizards in React.js
+This is a library to create declarative wizards in react.js and react-native.

 A basic example of a full Wizard looks like this: